Giveback007/Meetup-Map-Search/README.md

 This utilizes the meetup api to take all events within a search radius, and maps them using open-street-map and leafletJS.

-The meetup API can throttle and block for up to an hour if too many calls are made at once, this is especialy a problem when using a single api key.
+The meetup API can throttle and block for up to an hour if too many calls are made at once, this is especially a problem when using a single api key.
 To prevent this the user needs to log in to authorize the application.

 The project can be viewed here:

 http://codedave.me/meetup-map/

-Further improvments can be made, but I am just one dude.
+Further improvements can be made, but I am just one dude.